The High Coast – a UNESCO World Heritage site

-The High Coast is a part of the Gulf of Bothnia characterized by its steep granite cliffs and stony islands rising from the sea.
+The High Coast (Höga Kusten) is a part of the Gulf of Bothnia and characterised by its steep granite cliffs and rocky islands rising from the sea.

 UNESCO World Heritage site